Mahanagar Telephone Nigam Limited: Broadband and FTTH

-Mahanagar Telephone Mauritius Limited (MTML)
+Mahanagar Telephone Mauritius Limited

 MTNL has set up a wholly owned subsidiary called Mahanagar Telephone Mauritius Limited (MTML) in Mauritius, providing mobile and international long-distance services.
 MTML is the second operator in Mauritius.
 Necessary licenses were obtained in January 2004.
-MTML has already started its ILD & CDMA based basic services in Mauritius.
+MTML has already started its ILD and CDMA based basic services in Mauritius.
 In Mauritius, 44,312 telephone connections are operational from a total switching capacity of 50,000.
-Moreover, through joint ventures with local telecommunications providers, MTML planned to offer Internet access through its wireless network by February 2009.
+Through joint ventures with local telecommunications providers, MTML planned to offer Internet access through its wireless network by February 2009.

 Merger with BSNL

 On 23 October 2019, the Government of India announced a revival package for BSNL and MTNL, which includes monetising assets, raising funds, TD-LTE spectrum, voluntary retirement scheme for employees.
 Apart from the package, Ministry of Communications decided to merge MTNL with Bharat Sanchar Nigam Limited.
 Pending this, MTNL will be a subsidiary of BSNL.

 Joint ventures

 MTNL-STPI IT Services Limited

 MTNL-STPI IT Services Ltd. is a 50:50 joint venture between Software Technology Parks of India (STPI) and Mahanagar Telephone Nigam Limited (MTNL).